exvertus/thomasflanigan/content/posts/hosting-with-gke.md

 ##### Kubernetes Controllers

-To get my image running in Kubernetes, I will define a number of Kubernetes objects using a yaml file.
+To get my image running in Kubernetes, I'll define a number of Kubernetes objects using a yaml file.
 A single instance of Kubernetes is called a cluster, and each is designed to work declaratively.
 This means I can describe my desired state, and Kubernetes will use controllers corresponding to each object I define until the observed cluster state matches the desired one.

 In contrast, setting up a web app the traditional way involved a set of instructions run imperatively; analogous to giving someone directions from point A to B.
-Today with online map services, instead of directions, we could specify the end destination B only, and not have to worry about point A at all.
+Today with an online map service, instead of directions, we could specify the end destination B only, and let the service worry about the rest, not having to worry about point A at all.
-Kubernetes let's me do the same thing by running my site's image and configuring the infrastructure for it.
+Kubernetes lets me do the same thing when running my site's image and defining the infrastructure for it.

 ###### Namespace